-Table 8-57 - Scan Servers Tab (cont.)
+Table D-60 - Scan Servers Tab (cont.)

 Category Field Codebase Path The path on the Scan Server where Code Insight will store and manage all uploaded code for projects that use this Scan Server.
 Once the Scan Server is added to the Code Insight system, this field cannot be edited.
-Actions for scan server entry Select the appropriate icon for the desired action: The (Edit) icon to edit the configuration for the given Scan Server.
+Actions for scan server entry Select the appropriate icon for the desired action: ■ The (Edit) icon to edit the configuration for the given Scan Server.
 The Scan Server dialog is opened, enabling you to make edits.
-The Refresh icon (visible when you hover over the Scan Server entry) to refresh the Scan Server entry, including its status.
-Action Use the following button to add a new Scan Server to the Code Insight system-that is, the identify the server to the Code Insight Core Server to make it available for scanning purpos add a Scan Server, ensure that it has been installed and is running.
-See the Code Insight Installation and Configuration Guide for instructions for installing and starting a Scan Server.
+The C Refresh icon (visible when you hover over the Scan Server entry) to refresh the Scan Server entry, including its status.
+Action identify the se add a Scan Se ving button to add a new Scan Server to the Code Insight system-that is, that is, erver to the Code Insight Core Server to make it available for scanning purposes.
+To erver, ensure that it has been installed and is running.
+See the Code Insight and Configuration Guide for instructions for installing and starting a Scan Server.
 Add Scan Server Click this button to add a new Scan Server.
 The Scan Server dialog is displayed.